-I am currently advising, and investing in, several established and startup companies - bringing my experience in starting, launching and scaling technology products in SaaS, Productivity, Content Creation and Education.
+In my spare time I am also advising, and investing in, several established and startup companies - bringing my experience in starting, launching and scaling technology products in SaaS, Productivity, Content Creation and Education.
 I also help startups position their products for successful product-led growth and help them find market fit and valuable partnerships.
-I'm working with executive teams at companies and investment firms and open to board roles (use my contact page if you want to chat about that).
+I have worked with executive teams at companies and investment firms and I'm open to new collaborations and ideas (use my contact page if you want to chat about that).
 I've also got a few side-gigs in industries that might surprise you ;)

-I was previously the Chief Product Officer at Zapier, responsible for Product Management, Design and Research.
-Zapier (rhymes with happier), helps people automate their work, making them more productive with the apps they use everyday.
+I spent a year as Chief Product Officer at Zapier, responsible for Product Management, Design and Research.
+Zapier helps people automate their work, making them more productive with the apps they use everyday.
 If you're using apps online, and you're looking for a No-Code solution to help your business scale, give Zapier a try!

 Before September, 2019, I spent 14 years initiating, launching and scaling products at Google...
 Here's that history, from most recent: